NOTE: Special Materials Drop-off day has been rescheduled for Saturday, October 10. Use Hennepin County’s Green Disposal Guide for disposal options

 Re-usable electronics and appliances

-Items that are in working condition and can still be used by others can be listed on the Free Market or the Freecycle Network.
+Items that are in working condition and can still be used by others can be listed on the Freecycle Network.
 These are great sites to find free items that you may need as well.

 Freecycle Network is a grassroots and entirely nonprofit movement of people who are giving and getting stuff for free.
 It is all about reuse and keeping good stuff out of landfills.
 Each local group is moderated by a local volunteer.
 Membership is free.
 This network serves Hennepin, Anoka, Carver and Ramsey counties.